tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 	        else:
 	            print(form.errors)

-	    context_dict = {'form':form, 'category': category}
+	    context_dict = {'form': form, 'category': category}
-	    return render(request, 'rango/add_page.html', context_dict)
+	    return render(request, 'rango/add_page.html', context=context_dict)

 Note that in the example above, we need to *redirect* the user to the `show_category()` view once the page has been created.
 This involves the use of the `redirect()` and `reverse()` helper functions to redirect the user and to lookup the appropriate URL, respectively.
-The following imports at the top of Rango's `views.py` module will therefore be required for this code to work.
+The following imports at the top of Rango's `views.py` module will therefore be required for this code to work -- but you should have `redirect` from earlier.

 {lang="python",linenos=off}
 	from django.shortcuts import redirect